History of the Houston Texans: 2012

 During the offseason, Mario Williams was not resigned in free agency, signing a massive 6-year, $96 million contract with the Buffalo Bills.
 Nonetheless, the Texans were able to repeat the AFC South title with a 12–4 record, and Watt was picked as Defensive Player of the Year.
 Once more, Houston defeated the Bengals in the wild card game 19–13, before the Texans were beaten in the divisional round by the New England Patriots, 41–28.

 2013

-The Texans collapsed in 2013, having to come from behind to win their first two games (against the Chargers and then Titans), and then went into freefall, losing their last 14 games, with eight losses by a touchdown or less.
+The Texans collapsed in 2013, having to come from behind to win their first two games (against the Chargers and then Titans), and then went into freefall, losing their last 14 games, with nine losses by a touchdown or less.
 Matt Schaub struggled, throwing a pick-six in four consecutive games before getting injured and benched for Yates and rookie Case Keenum, and would eventually be traded to the Oakland Raiders following the season.
 Coach Gary Kubiak was fired with three games left on the season, and on January 3, 2014, former Penn State head coach Bill O'Brien was officially announced as the Texans' third head coach.
-The Texans earned the top overall pick in the 2014 NFL Draft, picking edge rusher Jadeveon Clowney from South Carolina.
+The Texans earned the top overall pick in the 2014 NFL draft, picking edge rusher Jadeveon Clowney from South Carolina.